Who must file a rendition?

 What types of property must be rendered?

 Business owners are required by State law to render business personal property that is used in a business or used to produce income.
 This property includes furniture and fixtures, equipment, machinery, computers, inventory held for sale or rental, raw materials, finished goods, and work in progress.
 You are not required to render intangible personal property (property that can be owned but does not have a physical form) such as cash, accounts receivable, goodwill, application computer software, and similar items.
-If your organization has previously qualified for an exemption that applies to personal property, for example, a religious or charitable organization exemption, you are not required to render the exempt property.
+If your organization has previously qualified for an exemption that applies to personal property, for example, a religious or charitable organization exemption, you are not required to render the exempt property. **The rendition can be notarized in any state by an authorized notary.

 Where can I find the rendition form?